chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 Select a Policy Group to view the Policy Group Information and METADATA of that Policy Group.

 {{< figure src="/images/automate/details-of-the-policygroup.png" alt="Details of a Policy Group">}}

+##### Policyfiles Tab

+The details page of the policy group let's you view the list of Policyfiles.

+IMAGE

+Select a Policyfile from the list to view the details of a policyfile.

+IMAGE

+{{< note >}} Selecting a specific policyfile will redirect you to the details section of the Policyfiles main tab.
+{{< /note >}}

 ## Troubleshoot